rlustemberg/Lazy-Loading-Tutorial/README.md

 </Alloy>
  ```

 Each one of these controllers instantiate the 'heavyController', which upon initialization it performs cpu intensive cryptographic iterations (using the PBKDF2 algorithm).
-This implementation of the PBKDF2 algorithm in plain javascript has abysmal performance and it suite us perfectly for reproducing the effect of io and thread blocking code on application responsiveness.
+This implementation of the PBKDF2 algorithm in plain javascript has abysmal performance and it suits us perfectly for reproducing the effect of io and thread blocking code on application responsiveness.

 #### Benchmarking